feng27/Soccer_results_analaysis/README.md

 1. Does the scores per game has any trend through time?

-# File Descriptions
+# File Descriptions <a name="Files"></a>

-The data is saved under 01_data
-The jupyter nodebook for this analysis: soccer_analysis.ipynb
+01_data - The data used in this project.
+The soccer result file soccer_analysis.ipynb - the jupyter notebook for this analysis

+## Results <a name="Results"></a>
+The results can be found [here](https://linfeng-39325.medium.com/is-samba-style-still-leading-in-the-soccer-world-61e463aec4af).